Geary Brewing Company

-Through hiring Alan Pugsley (would go on to be a co-founder of Shipyard Brewing Company), an English biochemist.
-At the time Pugsley was one of the top brewing consultants in North America, under the direction of David and Karen the recipe for Geary’s Pale Ale was created using classic elements from some of Britain’s best breweries.
-Brewing began in the fall of 1986 and once David sampled and approved of the Geary's Pale Ale, the brewery was ready.
-On December 10, 1986, the first pints of Geary's Pale Ale were sold; signaling the arrival of New England's first microbrewery.
-Their beer offerings eventually expanded to some 10 beers, with some being limited time seasonals.
+Alan Pugsley (who would go on to be a co-founder of Shipyard Brewing Company) was recruited to set up the brewery.
+Brewing began in the fall of 1986, and once David sampled and approved of the Geary's Pale Ale, the brewery was ready.
+On December 10, 1986, the first pints of Geary's Pale Ale were sold.
+Their beer offerings eventually expanded to 10 beers, with some being limited time seasonals.
 In 1987 D. L. Geary Brewing Company's first big distribution break occurred when supermarket chains, Hannaford and Shaw's started carrying their beers.
-It was not until 1990, that they distributed outside of the United States Northeast.
+In 1990, they began distributing outside of the Northeastern United States.

-In 2006 Geary’s London Porter won a New York Times blind taste test when put against 24 other Porters.
-During the later 2000's the beer market and the number of breweries has grown exponentially in Maine.
-The formerly known, D.L.
-Geary Brewing Co. had been overshadowed by newer and hipper breweries, leading to lower production.
+In 2006 Geary's London Porter won a New York Times blind taste test when put against 24 other Porters.
+During the late 2000s, the beer market and the number of breweries grew exponentially in Maine.
 According to numbers from Maine's Bureau of Alcoholic Beverages and Lottery Operations, Geary's beer production dropped by 34.5 percent from 2011 to 2015, while craft beer production as an industry had increased from 2011 to 2015.
-Increased competition along with decreased production, a devastating loss of one of the founders, Karen Geary, and a general loss of passion eventually led to the sale of the brewery new owners in March of 2017.
+Increased competition along with decreased production, the devastating loss of one of the founders, Karen Geary, and a general loss of passion eventually led to the sale of the brewery new owners in March 2017.

+David Geary died in 2023, aged 78.